 In addition to regular maintenance and service, a commercial freezer or cold chain unit needs to have high quality seals on all doors and panels.
 Without a reliable seal, moisture can infiltrate the unit and cause high humidity levels.
 A unit lacking a good seals is akin to leaving your front door open.
 Replacing old, cracked seals and maintaining a good quality seal can go a long way to keeping the system as efficient and cost-effective as possible.

 How Does a Dehumidifier Work to Control Moisture?

-A dehumidifier can be added to an existing cold storage unit in conjunction with the unit’s refrigeration system.
-Desiccant dehumidifiers are an excellent investment if you want absolute climate control in your cold chain application.
+A dehumidifier can be added to an existing cold chain unit in conjunction with the unit’s refrigeration system.
+Quest desiccant dehumidifiers are an excellent investment if you want absolute climate control in your cold chain application.

 TROTEC TR 80 / 110Learn More

 TROTEC TR 570 / 830 / 1100Learn More

 Published on Jul 30 2018